AlexSkillman10/XBOXtoKeyMouse/README.md

 Check out the links for specific keys.
 If you want to link it to just a character, simply type 'a', or 'x' (must be single character).
 To link a button to a program, link the path as a string to the the button in bindings.py.
-You will most likely need ot change all '\' to '/'.
+You will most likely need ot change all the backslashes into forward slashes

 # Default Controls